dxdez/eol-ofc-functions/README.md

 Future Amount of Leveraged Investment After Loan Deduction<br/>
 `GET /api/fa?mode=leveraged-value-balance-after-loan&ra=1000&dy=10&acr=0.08`

 &nbsp;
 ## Major Purchase

+### Description
 Calculates the required amount of money that needs to be saved on a regular basis in order to reach a specified financial goal, such as a down payment on a home or a college education.
+The `/api/mp` endpoint calculates the required amount of money that needs to be saved on a regular basis in order to reach a specified financial goal, such as a down payment on a home or a college education.
+It provides four modes of operation, each serving different calculations related to major purchase savings based on different parameters.
+The mode is specified as a query parameter in the request.

+### Parameters
+The following parameters can be passed as query parameters in the API request:

+`mode` (required): Specifies the mode of operation.
+It can have one of four values:
+    `get-capital-required`: Calculates the required capital amount to reach the financial goal.
+    `get-lumpsum-today`: Calculates the lump sum amount required to achieve the financial goal when invested today.
+    `get-lumpsum-required`: Calculates the lump sum amount required to reach the financial goal with existing capital.
+    `get-monthly-investment`: Calculates the required monthly investment amount to reach the financial goal.
+`cr` (required for `get-capital-required` mode): The financial goal or capital required for the major purchase.
+`ny` (required for all modes): The number of years for which the investment is made.
+`ai` (required for `get-capital-required mode`): The annual inflation rate as a decimal value.
+`acr` (required for `get-lumpsum-today` and `get-monthly-investment modes`): The annual compound return rate as a decimal value.
+`crc` (required for `get-lumpsum-today` and `get-monthly-investment modes`): The calculated return capital or the amount already accumulated towards the goal.
+`ls` (required for `get-lumpsum-required mode`): The lump sum amount available or currently saved.
+`ec` (required for `get-lumpsum-required mode`): The existing capital or investments.
+`ca` (required for `get-monthly-investment mode`): The capital accumulated or investments already made.

+### Examples
+The following are examples of the major purchase function.

+Capital Required for Major Purchase<br/>
+`GET /api/mp?mode=get-capital-required&cr=50000&ny=5&ai=0.03`

+Lump Sum Amount Required Today for Major Purchase<br/>
+`GET /api/mp?mode=get-lumpsum-today&acr=0.05&ny=10&crc=0`

+Lump Sum Amount Required with Existing Capital for Major Purchase<br/>
+`GET /api/mp?mode=get-lumpsum-required&ls=10000&ec=5000`

+Monthly Investment Required for Major Purchase<br/>
+`GET /api/mp?mode=get-monthly-investment&acr=0.06&ny=5&ca=10000&crc=5000`

 &nbsp;
 ## Capital Depletion